Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_ampc_agents_relnotes.md

 The following agent issues are fixed in this update:

 * **ISTIO agents: unable to update**.
-Previously when updating ISTIO agents using helm update command, the procedure failed because existing pod was not terminated prior to start the new pods.
-Now, the existing pods is terminated before starting the new one and the agents can be updated using `helm upgrade --install --namespace amplify-agents ampc-hybrid axway/ampc-hybrid -f hybrid-override.yaml` command.
+Previously when updating ISTIO agents using the helm update command, the procedure failed because the existing pods were not terminated prior to starting the new pods.
+Now, the existing pods are terminated before starting the new ones and the agents can be updated using `helm upgrade --install --namespace amplify-agents ampc-hybrid axway/ampc-hybrid -f hybrid-override.yaml` command.

 ## Known limitations